Skip to Main Content

 The Asian House of Studies

 The Asian House of Studies is a formational community of Asian/Asian-American students, alumni, faculty, and staff.
-It provides resources for Asian theological studies and builds a network of Asian church leaders and scholars.
+It hosts regular social gatherings for Asian/Asian-American students, provides resources for Asian theological studies, and builds a network of Asian church leaders and scholars.
 It also partners with other organizations in the Divinity School and the wider Duke community to broaden its theological horizon and build diverse Christian communities.
-For more information about the Asian House of Studies, visit divinity.duke.edu/formation/houses-of-study/asian-house-studies.
+For more information about the Asian House of Studies, visit divinity.duke.edu/houses/asian-house.

 The Baptist House of Studies